huybrechtsxyz/xyz-platform/docs/how-to/how-to-change-platform-infrastructure.md

 ## Workflow Overview

-- You only need to edit the relevant sections of your workspace file.
-- Re-run the platform deployment pipeline.
+You only need to edit the relevant sections of your workspace file and re-run the platform deployment pipeline.

 ## How to Add a New Server Role or Increase Server Count